Do I Need Umbrella Insurance?

 How much does umbrella insurance cost?

 Not as much as you might think.
 Umbrella policies are comparatively inexpensive because they only kick in once your base liability coverage is exhausted.
-According to Forbes, a single household with two cars and two drivers can expect to pay around $380 annually for the first $1 million in umbrella coverage.
-(Keep in mind, this is only an estimate.)
-And with luck, you’ll never need to tap into the added protection.
+A single household with two cars and two drivers can expect to pay around $200 annually for the first $1 million in umbrella coverage.
+(Keep in mind, this is only an estimate.
+Having more household drivers or relatively inexperienced drivers, along with other factors, could skew this figure.)
+Still, $20-$30 per month is not a lot of money for so much added protection.

 Have questions about umbrella insurance?
 Still not sure if you need it?
 Let’s chat.